normanlee8/odin-recipes/README.md

 # odin-recipes

-This project is about learning the HTMl basics.
+This project is about learning the HTML basics.